Online Learning: A Modern Introduction Using Convex Optimization: Online Subgradient Descent

 \end{definition} Basically, a subgradient of $f$ in $\bx$ is any vector $\bg$ that allows us to construct a linear lower bound to $f$.
-Note that the subgradient is not unique, so we denote the \emph{set} of subgradients of $f$ in $\bx$ by $\partial f(\bx)$, called \textbf{subdifferential of $f$ at $\bx$}.
+Note that the subgradient might not be unique, so we denote the \emph{set} of subgradients of $f$ in $\bx$ by $\partial f(\bx)$, called the \textbf{subdifferential of $f$ at $\bx$}.
+A function $f$ is \textbf{subdifferentiable} at $\bx$ if $\partial f(\bx)\neq \emptyset$.